|Special Events in November

 The 4 largest moons of Jupiter are easily visible through a small telescope, ranging from 4.6 to 5.6 in magnitude.
 The innermost, Io, takes 1.8 days to orbit the planet making its motion easily detectable within a few minutes.

-on the 8th and rises just after 20.00h by the end of November.
-The moon is closeby on the 3rd.
+rises about 21.30h by the end of the month.
+The moon is closeby on the 21st November.

 Saturn crossed the equator into the northern hemisphere in 1996 where it will remain until 2010 with the southern side of the ring system facing the earth.
 Because of its distance, its brightness varies little between opposition and conjunction but is affected by the huge ring system.
 Seen edge on the rings contribute little or no light.